GluuFederation/cloud-native-edition/helm/README.md

 `$ helm init `

-## General instructions on installing the chart
+## Instructions on installing the chart

+### Deployments are of 2 types
+- `Cloud`
+- `Local`

+For both deployments, different configurations needs to be changed depending on the deployment type as describe in [Deployments](#Deployments)

-To install the chart with the release name `my-release`:
+The recommended way to install the chart is with a custom `values.yaml` to specify the values required to install the chart.

-`$ helm install --name my-release`
+`helm install --name <release-name> -f values.yaml .`

+`< . >` means that this command is run in the root directory of the helm directory.

+Tip!
+One can use the default [values.yaml](values.yaml) for installation and change it accordingly.

 The command deploys Gluu Server on Kubernetes cluster using the default configurations.
 The [Configuration](#configuration) section lists the parameters that can be configured during installation.